21nroy70/Comparative-Analysis-of-RNN-Architectures-for-Sentiment-Classification/README.md

-Before running any of the .py files, make sure to run on the terminal (once you're in the directory ofc):
+Before running any of the .py files, make sure to run on the terminal (once you're in the directory ofc) as the **VERY FIRST THINGS TO DO**:

 1. conda create -n imdb-rnn python=3.10 -y